Updated Mar 01, 2026

 Next, create another list specifically filtered to show only pending Maintenance Requests.
 Include details like the issue title, unit number, submission date (formatted as MM/DD/YYYY), and tenant name.
 This layout allows property managers to quickly identify and address unresolved issues without sifting through completed tasks.

-To support these features, ensure your database relationships are structured correctly.
+To support these features, ensure your database relationships are structured correctly using one of the best no-code relational database builders.
 Use a many-to-many relationship between the Properties collection and the Users collection to link tenants.
 Additionally, establish a one-to-many relationship between Properties and Maintenance Requests.
 This setup enables managers to click on a property and instantly view its associated tenants and any reported maintenance problems.

 Finally, secure this overview by implementing role-based access controls, as outlined below.